gsmendoza/gitara/README.markdown

-Gitara is a Lilypond processor for guitar tablatures.
+Gitara is a Ruby DSL for generating Lilypond guitar tablatures

 Installation